cyverse-archive/Donkey/README.markdown

 Finding no matches is not a failure.
 The `error` field has a cryptic message helpful for determining the cause.
 The `status` field contains a guess at the most appropriate HTTP status code.
 It does not always appear to be correct.

-#### Endpoints

-Secured Endpoint: GET /secured/search/iplant

-This service performs a search of everything under the querying user's home folder on iRODS.

-Secured Endpoint: GET /secured/search/iplant/file

-This service performs a search of just the files under the querying user's home folder on iRODS.

-Secured Endpoint: GET /secured/search/iplant/folder

-This service performs a search of just the folders under the querying user's home folder on iRODS.

-### Simplified User Data Searches

-In addition to the full user data search endpoints described above, Donkey provides some simplified search endpoints that allow callers to specify the search term in the query-string parameter, `search-term`.
-This group of services determines what type of search to perform based on the presence or absence of wildcard characters in the search term.
-If the search term contains any wildcard characters then a wildcard search will be performed using the search term as a glob pattern.
-Otherwise, asterisks will be added to the beginning and end of the search term and the resulting string will be used as a glob pattern in a wildcard search.
-The response returned by this group of endpoints is in the same format as that returned by the general search endpoints.

-#### Endpoints

-Secured Endpoint: GET /secured/simple-search/iplant

-This services performs a search of everything under the querying user's home folder on iRODS.
-As an alternative to the two endpoints listed below, the caller may pass in an optional 'type' parameter in the query string with a value of `file` or `folder` to specify which type of object to search for.

-Secured Endpoint: GET /secured/simple-search/iplant/file

-This service performs a search of just the files under the querying user's home folder on iRODS.

-Secured Endpoint: GET /secured/simple-search/iplant/folder

-This service performs a search of just the folders under the querying user's home folder on iRODS.